-CHHS program is designed to meet the immediate needs of detained residents while maintaining a safe and secure environment.
+The Thomas J. S. Waxter Children's Center program is designed to meet the needs of detained residents.
+Through the DJS vision statement of "Successful Youth, Strong Leaders, Safer Communities" this detention facility believes in challenging residents daily to change their behaviors and ways of thinking.
+The detention staff accepts the responsibility of creating a safe and secure environment for the resident under their care.
 Upon admission, residents begin the orientation process and are expected to complete the Massachusetts Youth Screening Instrument (MAYSI), a mental health assessment, the Substance Abuse Subtle Screening Inventory (SASSI), a substance and alcohol assessment.
 The residents complete a Vulnerability Assessment Instrument to determine risk of victimization and/or sexually aggressive behavior.
-During the intake process residents are given a brief overview of the detention facility expectations and are permitted to make a telephone call to a parent and/or guardian.
-After the intake process, the residents are referred to the medical department for an initial medical examination.
-Medical services are available on-site 24 hours a day 7 days a week.

 All residents at risk for an out of home placement receive diagnostic evaluations conducted by the Multi-disciplinary Assessment Staffing Team (MAST).
 This team works in conjunction with the community case manager, resident and family to determine an appropriate court recommendation for the resident.
-Residents are provided both individual and group counseling to prepare them for placement or return to the community.
-Case Managers maintain contact with parents, community case managers, public defenders, and court officials as necessary.
+All residents are provided both individual and group counseling to prepare them for placement or return to the community.
+The detention facility's Case Managers maintain contact with parents/guardians, community case managers, public defenders, and court officials as necessary.
 In addition to treatment, residents receive daily recreation, holiday programming, and special events.
-Recreation activities such as Changing Habits and Making Progressive Strides (C.H.A.M.P.S) sports leagues are used for incentive and a reward system in addition to activities planned on site at the detention center.
+Recreation activities such as Changing Habits and Making Progressive Strides (C.H.A.M.P.S) sports leagues are used for incentive and a reward system in addition to activities planned on site at the detention facility.

 The DJS behavior management program, CHALLENGE incorporates evidence based principles to promote the development of pro-social skills.
 The program promotes clear behavioral expectations within a structured daily routine, the development of respectful staff and resident relationships, positive role modeling by staff, and de-escalation strategies to manage inappropriate behavior.
 Behavioral expectations are clearly delineated for desired behaviors that are reinforced through social praise, resident leadership roles, program points, and tangible reinforcers.
 A distinguishing element of the CHALLENGE program's daily routine is the community meeting.
 Community meetings are intended to provide daily opportunities for residents to practice interpersonal and leadership skills.
-In addition, residents are expected to promote a sense of community by teaching the importance of community responsibility, teamwork, and good citizenship.
-Leadership roles within the community are earned as the residents progress through the program.
+In addition, they are expected to promote a sense of community by teaching the importance of community responsibility, teamwork, and good citizenship.
+Leadership roles within the community are earned as the resident progress through the program.
 The CHALLENGE program systematically provides positive reinforcement through a point and level system and social reinforcement.